michaeljakob/dx11-3d-heightmap/README.md

 dx11-3d-heightmap
 =================

-A minimalistic Direct3D 11 example that uses heightmaps.
+An open 3D Direct3D 11 world example that uses heightmaps.
 This project may be used as an intro to D3D11 programming as it is limited to the "bare necessities". ;) We use C++ and no explicit 3rd party library for that purpose.
 Matrix arithmetics is done using xnamath.